World Languages, Literatures and Cultures Major Requirements

 For advanced students, an independent research project is highly encouraged (Span

 491).
 Please speak with Hispanic Studies faculty about this possibility.

 To obtain a World Language:Spanish teaching license, students must meet the following

-- Earn a minimum score of advanced low on the ACTFL Oral Proficiency telephonic interview (prior to licensure, February or March senior year).
+- Earn a minimum score of intermediate high on the ACTFL Oral Proficiency telephonic interview (prior to licensure, February or March senior year).

 - Complete a satisfactory Foreign Language Writing Portfolio (April senior year).

 Consult with Professor Ferradans regarding the Oral Proficiency interview and the